0pankajkumar/PoliticianProject/README.md

 # PoliticianProject
-Tracking politician &amp; their rating them based on promises fulfilled
+Tracking politician &amp; rating them based on promises fulfilled

 ## The plan
 1. Get the manifesto of targeted political person / party.